What Is a Credit Card Processor?

 - The customer provides credit card information to the merchant, whether it’s at a store, online, or over the phone.
 This may involve entering the information on a website, swiping it at a POS or point-of-sale terminal, or providing the details over the phone.

 - Then, the merchant sends a request for payment authorization to the payment processor.

 - The payment processor sends a request to the card association.

 - The card association will send this request to the customer’s issuing bank.

 - The issuing bank either approves or denies the request and will send a message to the card association about this approval.
 This message will include the customer’s credit card number, expiration date, billing address, security code, and transaction amount.
-If the cardholder does not have enough funds or credit to make a purchase, this will likely lead to a card being declined.
-Additionally, any suspicious card activity may be flagged and thus denied for security measures.
+If the cardholder doesn’t have enough funds or credit to make a purchase, this will likely lead to a card being declined.
+Suspicious card activity may be flagged and thus denied for security measures.

 - After receiving this request, the card association will send its approval or denial to the payment processor.

 - The payment processor will send its approval or denial to the merchant.